Ozyn4/korika.dashboard/README.md

 ### Basemaps

 Basemap in this project is from modified version from cartodb positron and esri satellite in [mapbox style](https://docs.mapbox.com/style-spec/guides/).

+## Authors

+1. Muhammad Yasqi Imanda
+2. ​Salwa Rizqina Putri
+3. Jafar Husaini Aziz